Admiralmatt/Rabbot/README.md

 Rabbot is a twitch chat bot

 * Rabbot keeps track of any stats (like **!death**) that the streamer wants kept track of.
+* Rabbot can also create a poll to ask the chat a question and have them vote on the answer.

-If you want to contact me about Rabbot (bug reports, feedback, or if you want it in your channel) send me an email <admiralmatt107@gmail.com>.
+If you want to contact me about Rabbot (bug reports, feedback, or if you want it in your channel) send me an email at <matthewreed@mail.adelphi.edu>.

 ##Game